 Simply put, Quantum Break is one of the best games I've ever played and will always stand as one of my favorites looking into the future.
 The game is amazing with some incredibly detailed environments with the blend of gameplay and live action shows that tie together so perfectly.
 You get a solid amount of gameplay that builds a strong narrative and then a bit of relaxation after the decision junction with the live action show.
 Your decisions also matter not only in the videos you watch, but also within the game itself having direct effect on the world.
 The cast is stellar bringing a new genreation of talent into the game with great emotion and perfect facial capturing.
 There's so much expression present not only during cutscenes, but also the live action shows and just watching the character's expressions while they move around.
 The combination of time with gun fire is nothing short of extraordinary and just a ton of fun to play.
 Quantum Break is one of the best games I've ever played and will definitely be one of the defining games during this generation of gaming.
 It sets a precedent with its use of weaving gameplay and live action video together with play interaction between the two to build towards something hopefully other games can take advantage of in the future.

-Review Done on Quantum Break for Windows 10
+Quantum Break for Windows 10

 Review Code Provided by Microsoft